RoyTrenneman/ESP8266-DHT22-MQTT/README.md

-# A-fork-of-WiFiManager
+# ESP8266-12E

 **2 modes:**

-1. Normal mode : The module send every X secondes[1], temperature, humidity and voltage battery[2] through MQTT
+1.  **Normal mode** : The module send every X secondes[1], temperature, humidity and voltage battery[2] through MQTT.
-2. Configuration mode (By pulling down GPIO13): A web page which allows:
+2.  **Configuration mode** :By pulling down GPIO13, the module starts in Wifi acces point mode (reachable @ 192.168.4.1) and provide a web page which allows:
   * configure MQTT IP brocker
   * Set the frequency of sending information from DHT22 sensor in secondes
   * Configure the WIFI